rradczewski/ymmv/_drafts/too-many-kudos.md

 {% include responsive-image.html image="assets/too-many-kudos-handwritten.jpg" image_alt="A handwritten, heartfelt appreciation I received once" %}

 A hand-written kudos card carries a personal note no digital tool can make up for.
-Someone took the time to carefully write a letter of appreciation to you.
-They scribbled a bit, added a smiley or an abundance of odd exclamation marks to stress how much they appreciated you.
-They add a personal note to an already very empathic act that emojis and gifs just can't live up to.
+It means someone took the time to carefully write a letter of appreciation to you.
+Maybe they scribbled a bit, changed the wording, added a smiley or an abundance of odd exclamation marks to stress just how much they appreciated you.
+This all adds a personal note to an already very empathic act that emojis and gifs just can't live up to.

 You might even recognize the handwriting or have a suspicion about who wrote it to you – and that's part of the magic and excitement!